“Hunted and Killed”: Please Help Nigerian Christian Victims of Violence

-“Christians are being hunted and killed because they say we are infidels,” declared Pastor Adamu Musa after a group of small villages in Maingo, Plateau State, Nigeria was attacked by gunmen last weekend, during the night of 31 July – 1 August 2021.
-Seven people were killed and several others injured, including Pastor Adamu himself who sustained a gunshot wound.
-An estimated 275 buildings were burnt down in the predominantly Christian area.
+“Christians are being hunted and killed because they say we are infidels,” declared Pastor Adamu Musa after a group of small villages in Maingo, Plateau state, Nigeria, was attacked by gunmen last weekend, during the night of July 31 – August 1.
+Seven people were killed and several others injured, including Pastor Adamu himself, who sustained a gunshot wound.
+An estimated 275 buildings were burned down in the predominantly Christian area.

 Christians in Nigeria’s Northern and Middle Belt states continue to be targeted with violence like this.
 And it is escalating.

-Kidnappings of Christians are also on the rise, often children and young people snatched from their schools and colleges, most recently about 120 taken in one night from Bethel Baptist High School, Kaduna State.
+Kidnappings of Christians are also on the rise, often children and young people abducted from their schools and colleges, most recently about 120 taken in one night from Bethel Baptist High School, Kaduna state.

 Many incidents of anti-Christian violence go unreported, so estimating the total death toll over time is hard.
-Mike Pompeo, former US Secretary of State, has cited a figure of 1,500 Christian deaths in the first half of this year.
-The United States Commission on International Religious Freedom has warned of a potential “Christian genocide”.
+Mike Pompeo, former U.S. Secretary of State, has cited a figure of 1,500 Christian deaths in the first half of this year.
+The U.S. Commission on International Religious Freedom has warned of a potential “Christian genocide.”

 Whether the attackers are Fulani militants or jihadi terrorists from Boko Haram or the Islamic State West Africa Province, for the Christian victims of violence it is the same suffering.
-“Killings, kidnappings, rape, maiming and the destruction of properties” – as summed up by the Congress of Northern Nigeria Christians after eighteen villagers died when two villages were stormed in Zangon Kataf, Kaduna State, on 9 and 11 July.
+“Killings, kidnappings, rape, maiming and the destruction of properties” – this is how it is summed up by the Congress of Northern Nigeria Christians after 18 villagers died when two villages were stormed in Zangon Kataf, Kaduna state, on July 9 and 11.

-Barnabas Fund provides aid for the survivors of violent attacks, and helps those who have fled to settle and establish themselves in safer areas: food, sleeping mats and blankets; materials to rebuild homes.
+Barnabas Aid provides assistance for the survivors of violent attacks, and helps those who have fled to settle and establish themselves in safer areas, providing food, sleeping mats and blankets, as well as materials to rebuild homes.